 Your contract can earn interest based on an external index, but you’re not actually buying any stocks or shares of an index.
 This means the money in your FIA (your “principal”) is not at risk due to market losses.

 You don’t pay taxes on the interest your annuity earns until you take money out.
 This helps compound your interest, so the money in your contract can accumulate faster.

 Some FIAs offer riders (either built in or at an additional cost) to help you address specific needs.
 They also offer a variety of crediting methods and flexible options for receiving income.

 Annuities are designed to provide a reliable stream of retirement income, either for a set period or for as long as you live.
 Some FIAs even offer you the potential to get increasing income.

 FIAs pay your loved ones a death benefit if you pass away before you start taking scheduled annuity payments.
 (And, if properly structured, the death benefit is not subject to probate.)

-Fixed indexed annuities – like their fixed annuities counterparts – have maturity dates that range from six to ten years, a declining surrender charge schedule, and tax-deferred growth.
+Fixed indexed annuities – like their fixed annuities counterparts – have maturity dates that range from three to ten years, a declining surrender charge schedule, and tax-deferred growth.
 The difference is they do not pay a set rate of interest; you receive some portion of the benchmark stock index growth.